MiaoLab20/gamd-openmm-examples/README.md

 ```

 You'll find example alanine dipeptide project and a dihydrofolate reductase directories in this project.
 The configuration files for both projects have been set to have a very short running time, so that you can validate that your installation is completely working without having to wait for a long simulation to run.
-You can verify that your path is setup tot he gamdRunner correctly by just typing *gamdRunner* on the command line.
+You can verify that your path is setup to the gamdRunner correctly by just typing *gamdRunner* on the command line.
 You should see an output that appears something like the following:

 ```